Yelp/paasta/docs/source/isolation.rst

 If, however, the agent node is a dedicated PaaSTA box (defined by having the puppet role ``paasta``), then all the resources available on the box are given to the Agent to run tasks.
+This means that the cpus offered is set to the total number of processors on the host, and the memory offered is equal to the total memory available on the host.

-A master then distributes resources offers across framework.
-The way these resource offers are split between frameworks is set as part of the master's configuration - there may be particular priority given to some frameworks.
+Once a master node receives offers from an agent, it forwards it to a framework.
+Resource offers are split between frameworks according to the master's configuration - there may be particular priority given to some frameworks.

 At Yelp, we treat the frameworks we run (at the time of writing, Marathon and Chronos) equally.
-That means that frameworks *should* have offers distributed between them evenly.
+That means that frameworks *should* have offers distributed between them evenly, and all tasks are considered equal.

 It is then up to the framework to decide what it wants to do with an offer.
 The framework may decide to:

   * Reject the offer, if the framework has no tasks to run.
   * Reject the offer, if the resources included in the offer are not enough to match those required by the application.